evgeniyp92/tsplayground/Notes/Notes.md

 half of the power of typescript is the increased transparency into how libraries work and what data they need to work and the inner choochings of it all

+### Hiding functionality

+Because map has a lot of methods attached to it other engineers may use the application in ways that will break it

+So hiding functionality is a good practice to employ from the start

+In the case of the project we want to only limit interaction to making a new map and adding a marker

+This way no unwanted methods are exposed